anvithalolla/Video_Summarization_API/README.md

 ## Pre-Training

-VidSummarizer offers pre-trained models that are readily available for download.
+Video Summarizer offers pre-trained models that are readily available for download.
 These models can be used for immediate video summarization without the need for training from scratch.
 If you prefer to train your own models, you may skip this section.

 ### Downloading Pre-trained Models